consoledotdev/home/content/tools/server-monitoring.md

 authorImg: /img/david.jpg
 authorBioBrief:
   From 2009-2018 David was CEO at Server Density, a SaaS server monitoring startup.
-He is now co-founder at Console.
+He has been a developer for 15+ years and is now co-founder of Console.
 authorBio:
   is co-founder of Console.
 From 2009-2018, David was CEO at Server Density, a SaaS server monitoring startup used by hundreds of customers to collect billions of time series metrics from millions of servers.
 He is also a researcher in sustainable computing at Uptime Institute and affiliated with Imperial College London.
-David has been a developer for over 15 years.
+David has been a developer for 15+ years.
 ---

 In this article we review 18 server monitoring services to find the best server